tornupnegatives/EZAudio/README.md

 # EZAudio 🔈

 EZAudio is a thin Swift wrapper around `libsndfile` and `libsamplerate`.
-It provides a simple, cross-platform interface for audio IO without the need to pass around pointers to arcane and mysterious structs.
+It provides a simple, cross-platform interface for audio IO without the need to pass around pointers to arcane and mysterious structs

 ## Usage